 Please be aware that automatic number plate recognition is in operation in our car parks.

 Follow H signage for Queen Alexandra Hospital main entrance, then follow signs to the main entrance car park.

-There are about 100 disabled parking spaces at Queen Alexandra Hospital situated in the multi-storey car park near the Main Entrance as well as by the North Entrance, Emergency Department and East Entrance.
-All vehicles displaying a disabled sticker will only have to pay £1.80 per visit.
+There are disabled parking spaces at Queen Alexandra Hospital situated in both multi-storey car parks as well as by the North Entrance, Emergency Department and East Entrance.
+All Blue Badge Holders will have access to free parking.

 Portsmouth City Council is responsible for the issue of all blue badges in Portsmouth, which covers all postcodes between PO1 and PO6.
 If you live outside of this area, for example in Waterlooville, Fareham or Gosport, you will need to contact Hampshire County Council to apply for a Blue Badge.